laminlabs/lamin-blog/docs/good-memory.md

 The past year revealed that for now the "right way to present context to agents" seems to be files in storage systems paired with established API-based systems of records.
 It doesn't seem to be tensors, vector databases, or RAG systems.
-I found that interesting because I was never in the "symbolic" camp when it came to developing machine learning models.
+I found that interesting because I was never in the "symbolic camp" when it came to developing machine learning models.
-So I asked Gemini 3 to clear this up: _Can you disentangle why the symbolic representations in markdown notes & standard SQL databases, i.e., words and tables representing related concepts, are preferable for persisting thoughts whereas we use tensors for modeling/enabling thoughts in the first place?_
+So I asked Gemini 3 to clear up: _Can you disentangle why the symbolic representations in markdown notes & standard SQL databases, i.e., words and tables representing related concepts, are preferable for persisting thoughts whereas we use tensors for modeling/enabling thoughts in the first place?_

 This is what it responded: _We use Tensors to think but Tables to remember.
 The distinction between the "Neural Thinking Engine" and the "Symbolic Memory" is essentially the digital version of the Dual Process Theory in psychology.